microsoft/pxt-arcade/docs/tutorials/valentine.md

 ## {6.
 Smaller}

-Maybe you want to make your heart even smaller when an arrow hits it!
+Want to make your heart even smaller when an arrow hits it?

 Edit the amount it shrinks when your player overlaps an arrow.
 Smaller (more negative) numbers make it shrink faster.